-There were 18 CIRRT deployments during the 2018 calendar year, with 15 of the 18 victims age two years or younger.
+There were four CIRRT deployments during the first quarter of the 2019 calendar year, with all four of the victims under the age of one year old.

-Of those child fatalities reported to the Hotline occurring from January 2015 through December 2018, 82 percent involved a child under the age of four.
+Of those child fatalities reported to the Hotline occurring from January 2015 through March 2019, 82 percent involved a child under the age of four.
 Similarly, 83 percent of all CIRRT deployments also involved children in this age group.